akka/akka/docs/src/main/paradox/scala/http/compatibility-guidelines.md

 ### Akka HTTP 10.0.x with Akka 2.5.x

-Akka HTTP 10.0.x is (binary) compatible with *both* Akka `2.4.x` as well as Akka `2.5.x`, however in order to facilitate this the build (and thus released artifacts) depend on the `2.4` series.
-Depending on how you structure your dependencies, you may encounter a situation where you depended on `akka-actor` of the `2.5` series, and you depend on `akka-http` from the `10.0` series, which in turn would transitively pull in the `akka-streams` dependency in version `2.4` which breaks the binary compatibility requirement that all Akka modules must be of the same version, so the `akka-streams` dependency MUST be the same version as `akka-actor` (so the exact version from the `2.5` series).

-In order to resolve this dependency issue, you must depend on akka-streams explicitly, and make it the same version as the rest of your Akka environment, for example like this:
+Akka HTTP 10.0.x is (binary) compatible with *both* Akka `2.4.x` as well as Akka `2.5.x`.
+However, using Akka HTTP with Akka 2.5 used to be a bit confusing, because Akka HTTP explicitly depended on Akka 2.4.
+Trying to use it together with Akka 2.5, running an Akka HTTP application could fail with class loading issues like the above if you forgot to add a dependency to both `akka-actor` *and* `akka-stream` of the same version.
+For that reason, we changed the policy not to depend on `akka-stream` explicitly any more but mark it as a `provided` dependency in our build.
+That means that you will *always* have to add a manual dependency to `akka-stream`.
+Please make sure you have chosen and added a dependency to `akka-stream` when updating to the new version.
+(Old timers may remember this policy from spray.)

 sbt
 :   @@@vars